 READ MORE

-The Alumni Organization of Wilmington’s New Hanover High School named Wilbur Jones as one of the school’s 30 Outstanding Alumni
+The Alumni Organization of Wilmington’s New Hanover High School named Wilbur Jones as one of the school’s Outstanding Alumni at Centennial

 Jones graduated from New Hanover in 1951.
 The school, which opened in 1922, celebrated its Centennial year with activities in 2022.